HOA laws — Nevada

 Under the Nevada Uniform Common-Interest Ownership Act — NRS Chapter 116, Nevada homeowners have these important rights and protections:

-HOA foreclosure in Nevada requires judicial action
+Understanding HOA Laws in Nevada

 How to Dispute an HOA Fine in Nevada — Step by Step